kostrykin/galaxy-image-analysis/CONVENTIONS.md

 ## File types

 Tools with **label map inputs** should accept PNG and TIFF files.
-If a tool only supports single-channel 2-D label maps, the structure of the input should be verified right after loading the image:
+If a tool wrapper only supports single-channel 2-D label maps and uses a Python script, the structure of the input should be verified right after loading the image:

 ```python
 im = skimage.io.imread(args.input)